-The Gettysburg College Volunteer Time Off (VTO) Policy is effective June 1, 2013.
-This is a pilot program which will be re-evaluated for possible continuation after the first year.
+The Gettysburg College Volunteer Time Off (VTO) was effective June 1, 2013.

 Purpose of the Program: